 The GNC Committee is responsible for ensuring the effectiveness of the Board, the committees of the Board and individual Board members through a yearly self-assessment and inquiry process.
 A key component of the process is a five part questionnaire that each member of the Board completes.
 The first four sections ask the directors to evaluate the Board and where appropriate the committees and committee Chairs, with regards to Board responsibility, operations and effectiveness.
 The questionnaire provides qualitative rankings for key questions as well as seeking subjective content and suggestions for improvements in all areas.
 In the final section, the directors perform a self-assessment of their work on the Board and its committees.
-The data are compiled, are reviewed by the Chair of GNC Committee, and are presented in summary form to the GNC Committee for discussion and follow-up with the full Board.
+The data are compiled, reviewed by the Chair of GNC Committee, and presented in summary form to the GNC Committee for discussion and follow-up with the full Board.

-Following this review, the Chair of the Board meets with all directors to engage in a full and candid two way discussion on any issues that either wants to raise and to give each director an opportunity to provide a peer analysis of each of the other directors.
+Following this review, the Chair of the Board meets with all directors to engage in a full and candid two-way discussion on any issues that either wants to raise.
+Also during this meeting, the director provides a peer review on each of the other directors.
 In these discussions, an emphasis is placed on maximizing the contribution of each director to the Board and continually improving the effectiveness of the Board as a whole.

-Further to the Board and individual assessment process is the review of the "Skills Matrix" (see "Board Skills and Competencies" on page 35) outlining the experience and background of the member of the Board in a variety of key subject areas.
+Further to the Board and individual assessment process is the review of the "Skills Matrix" (see "Board Skills and Competencies" on page 32) outlining the experience and background of the member of the Board in a variety of key subject areas.